MarcinLar/ToDoList_for_IoT_Classes-/README.md

 # ToDoList_for_IoT_Classes-
-Student Project for IoT Classes - ToDo List based on CRUD Description
+Student Project for IoT Classes - ToDo List based on CRUD\n Description
 The ToDo API allows managing tasks in the ToDo application through CRUD operations.